 Had I not faced my fears and tried to overcome them, I would have missed out the experience and Costa Rica’s wonderful landscape from a different view point.
 I also learnt an important lesson that day- I am capable on working through and overcoming my fears.

-In this blog, I would like to share the 4 common types of fears and some strategies on how you can overcome them.
+In this blog, I would like to share the 4 common types of fears and some strategies on how to overcome fear.

 Fear of Failure